Gauge Symmetries, Contact Reduction, and Singular Field Theories: Contact and Pre-contact Geometry

+In the context of analytical mechanics, symplectic geometry is, without doubt, the prevailing framework.
+Its even-dimensional manifolds and conserved phase space volumes make it the most appropriate formalism within which to construct a geometrical description of conservative mechanical systems.
+Contact geometry, by contrast receives far less attention within the literature, and so we dedicate this short section to a summary of the most relevant ideas.
+The interested reader is encouraged to consult \cite{de2019contact,de2020review,bravetti2019contact}.\\

-Contact structures arise naturally when scaling degrees of freedom are eliminated from the ontology of theories describing mechanical systems \cite{bravetti2023scaling,sloan2018dynamical,sloan2021scale}.
-In general, a contact structure on a smooth manifold $C$, of dimension $2n+1$, is a maximally-non-integrable distribution $\xi\subset TC$; locally, this distribution may be described as the kernel of some $\eta\in\Omega^1(U\subset C)$, referred to as a contact form \cite{bravetti2019contact,de_Le_n_2019,de2020review,de_Le_n_2020,de2019contact}.
-If the quotient line bundle $TC/\xi \rightarrow C$ is trivial, as we shall assume to be the case, then $\xi$ is coorientable, and $\eta$ may be extended to the whole of $C$ \cite{geiges2004contactgeometry}.
-Every contact manifold $(C,\eta)$ admits a distinguished \textit{Reeb} vector field $\mathcal{R}\in\mathfrak{X}^{\infty}(C)$, defined via
+In general, a contact manifold is an odd-dimensional manifold $C$, together with a maximally non-integrable distribution $\xi\subset TC$.
+Locally, this distribution may be described as the kernel of some $\eta\in\Omega^1(U\subset C)$, referred to as a contact form.
+If the quotient line bundle $TC/\xi \rightarrow C$ is trivial, as we shall assume, $\xi$ is said to be \textit{coorientable}, and $\eta$ may be extended to a global contact form on $C$.
+With the assumption of coorientability, we shall henceforth designate a contact manifold via the pair $(C,\eta)$.
+Every contact manifold admits a distinguished \textit{Reeb vector field} $\mathcal{R}\in\mathfrak{X}^{\infty}(C)$, defined via